Show off what makes you unique — correctly.

 3. Avoid negativity

-It's wise to avoid negativity in general during interviews.
-You should be proud of what makes you unique, meaning it shouldn't be a negative attribute.
+It's wise for job seekers to avoid negativity in general during interviews.
+You should be proud of what makes you stand out, meaning it shouldn't be a negative attribute.
 You want to focus on the positive and showcase how it will not only help you do your job, but also help you fit in with the company culture.

 4. Don't run away (with your answer)